ecotner/Kaggle/README.md

 # Kaggle competitions!
 I'm going to keep all the Kaggle competitions I've worked on here.
+My Kaggle profile can be found [here](https://www.kaggle.com/ecotner).

 ## Digit Recognizer:
 - Computer vision task to recognize handwritten digits from the MNIST dataset.